Fetal Pain

 late-term abortion: the grim reality

 The prevalence of late-term abortions during the second and third trimesters is experiencing an upward trend.
-In 2020, the United States witnessed a staggering 40,000 such atrocities, as reported by the Centers for Disease Control.
+In 2021, the United States witnessed thousands of such atrocities, as reported by the Centers for Disease Control and Prevention.
 Despite the pivotal reversal of Roe v.
 Wade through the 2022 Dobbs v.
 Jackson Supreme Court decision, numerous states continue to allow abortions throughout all nine months.

 Arm yourself and your peers with fetal pain facts and inspire others to oppose later-term abortion extremism!